Information in English

 In 1963, the service became a joint venture between three counties along the west coast, Hordaland, Sogn og Fjordane and Møre og Romsdal.
 From september 2015 Sogn og Fjordane decided to leave the partnership.

 Epos sails from September to April, the period being split into two tours.
-Each tour, lasting for 45 days, covers the three counties and the visits count about 150 small communities.
+Each tour, lasting for 45 days, covers the two counties and the visits count about 150 small communities.